Estimated reading time: 9 minutes

 Safety in Cannabis Processing & Extraction Operations

 Many cultivation sites also include post-harvest processing and extraction operations.
 Extraction methods—often using high-pressure CO₂, propane, or ethanol solvents—pose additional fire and explosion risks.
+A Cannabis Consultant can provide specialized advice for designing safe processing areas.

 Regulatory Compliance for Extraction Facilities